-Tobi works with Care Business Owners, Directors & Marketing Managers to help create & execute strategies for of generating high-quality inbound leads which convert into profitable customers.
+Tobi works with Care Business Owners, Directors & Marketing Managers to help create & execute strategies for generating high-quality inbound leads which convert into care staff & profitable customers.

 Success to Tobi isn't ‘generating more clicks' or 'getting more traffic’ to your website – for him, success can only be measured on the actual level of enquires generated from following and implementing the steps in their 'Aggressive Growth Blueprint'.

 Tobi has 10 years of experience in marketing & sales and a huge passion for entrepreneurship.

 If your business has the ambition to grow and would like to know the exact steps on how to achieve this then it would be worth a conversation.

 Taffy brings a wealth of risk management and clinical governance experience, gained through many years of working in the health sector.
 Qualified nurse and holder of two MAs, Taffy has spoken nationally on the subject of risk management and patient safety, including collaborating with other experts to co-author and publish a text book on the subject.